Free: 96 PPC tools + my AI Playbook book

 The Magic Moment

 Add a scarcity counter that is specific enough to feel real.
 'Only 9 stores left!
 Get it now' sits pinned at the top of the buildyourstore.ai page.
-That number is small enough to seem like a literal inventory (not '10,000 spots left this month') and creates urgency on a product the visitor was going to bookmark and forget.
-For a free-trial funnel where no one actually pays today, borrowed-urgency tactics like this are the main way to convert Red-persona visitors who came from a 'create shop' keyword.
+That number is small enough to seem like a literal inventory (not '10,000 spots left this month') and it gives the visitor a reason to sign up now instead of bookmarking the page and forgetting it.
+For a free-trial funnel where no one actually pays today, a counter like this is the main way to get ready-to-book visitors who came from a 'create shop' keyword to act.

 What to Steal 3 tactics